 Anyone who knows a lot about Android has likely already learned all about what having root access on it means.
 Root access is basically the Linux word for being the person who is in control of the account that has the full administrative permissions.
 The concept of having such an account available from an operating system is nothing new.
 All of the leading operating systems have a similar thing available, including Windows.

 With Windows, it’s a similar thing.
-The only difference is that you don’t run Windows apps as the administrators; it’s only the desktop apps that you can “run as administrator.”
+The only difference is that you don’t run Windows apps as the administrators; it’s only the desktop apps that you can “Run as administrator.”
 The other thing, of course, is that you don’t call it root access with Windows.
 The word root in Linux is a term that is technically sound because of what happens to the UNIX-based system.
-The process is different in Window, and therefore you don’t use the same term, but the act of becoming the person who is in control of the account that has the full admin rights is still a thing.
+The process is different in Windows, and therefore you don’t use the same term.
+But the act of becoming the person who is in control of the account that has the full admin rights is still a thing.
 What’s more, it’s not something that you get automatically.

-The Windows Store doesn’t compare very well to the Google Play Store if you want to assess the number of great applications that can be installed, but there are applications out there available from the Windows Store that cannot run unless they have full admin permissions.
+The Windows Store (now renamed as the Microsoft Store) doesn’t compare very well to the Google Play Store if you want to assess the number of great applications that can be installed, but there are applications out there available from the Windows Store that cannot run unless they have full admin permissions.
 You know when a Windows application needs full admin rights before it can run because it gives you a “No Permission” or “Access Denied” message on the computer’s display.

 When you have an application running as administrator, it then has full unrestricted elevated rights in Windows 10.